sskeirik/ROSRV/docs/pandoc-source.md

  a) dL's use as a logical formalism deals with Hybrid Systems.
-This is intentional - as a variant of First Order Dynamic Logic [@DL79] introduces operators for continous evolution of state variables as an extension of Dynamic Programs.
+This is intentional - as a variant of First Order Dynamic Logic [@DL79] introduces operators for continuous evolution of state variables as an extension of Dynamic Programs.
 This extension of Dynamic Programs, known as Hybrid Programs, is how Hybrid Systems are modeled in dL.
 The necessity/possibility operators, (also referred to in temporal logics as always/eventually) are used over